 The National Measurement Institute also regulates the wholesale and retail sale of liquid fuels.
-Read about trade measurement inspector responsibilities for selling liquid fuels.
+Read about business obligations under trade measurement law when selling liquid fuels.

 We cannot share information about fuel monitoring activities, including fuel testing results.
 We do have authority under the Act to share this information with other government agencies.
 This assists with administrating and enforcing taxation and consumer protection laws.

 The fuel quality standards apply Australia-wide.
 States and territories can set their own standards in addition to the Australian standards.

 The standards for each fuel type are described in determinations.
 The determinations outline parameter specifications, compliance timeframes (if applicable), and test methods for compliance purposes.

 The petrol fuel standard describes the parameters of our two most common grades of petrol, Research Octane Number (RON) 91 and RON 95.

 Some additives are not included in this standard:

-Potential importers or manufacturers of these (and other) additives should contact the National Industrial Chemicals Notification and Assessment Scheme to determine if the additive is allowed to be used in Australia.
+Potential importers or manufacturers of these (and other) additives should contact the Australian Industrial Chemicals Introduction Scheme to determine if the additive is allowed to be used in Australia.

 The diesel fuel standard describes automotive diesel, renewable diesel and synthetic diesel.